 I have always loved the water; since I was a toddler.
 My parents really had to watch me.
 I was drawn to waves, running for shells, ignoring danger in spite of the constant movement of everything.
-Nature is an amazing contrast, from savage to serene in a matter of turning the hourglass.
+Nature is an amazing contrast, from savage to serene in a matter of turning an hourglass.

 People here talk of one thing they have seen that terrifies them and it only happens every ten years or so.
 Some believe the "monster in the clouds" must be fed.

 One of the local merchants, a sweet woman that is usually laughing, is afraid of this monster.
 When the sky becomes very black, all people take shelter.
 It appears like a black hand has come out of the sky.

 "I saw it reach down and take a small child."

 The woman notified the police.
 No one knew who this child was.
 This is a place where the locals know their own.
 So did it really happen?
 People, both locals and tourists, love stories like this and embellish them.
 Their attitude seemed to be unanimous, "More tourists, more money, yes?"